MohamedShabanElwa3er/Task-Manager-Command-Line-Interface/README.md

 ## 📂 Project Compilation and Execution

-- PLease use the following command to build and run the project
+- Please use the following command to build and run the project

 ## g++ -std=c++17 main.cpp task.cpp task_manager.cpp -o TaskManager